962014008/rtems-source-builder-gui/README.md

 Instructions:

-1. Place the contents in: rtems-source-builder\source-builder\GUI\
+1. Place the contents in: rtems-source-builder\GUI

 2. Run main.py